 Discussions

 Each member of the class community will need to contribute to our weekly class discussions.
-This can be done through a combination of sharing your throughts in small group settings, whole class discussion, and Perusall comment threads.
+You can contibute to class discussions in a number of ways including asking questions (or emailing them to Neil ahead of time), sharing your thoughts in small group discussions, and sharing your thoughts or a summary of your small group's discussions during whole-class discussions.

 Writing Assignments